evansbenj/2021_XB_degen.md/lumpy.md

 ```
 # Use lumpy to identify structural variants

-# Making a json file for each bam file
+# Making a json file for each bam file (this can also be done with svtyper I think - check readme)

 In this directory:
 ```